-How do I reduce the level of cyanuric acid in my pool or spa? - The most effective way to reduce cyanuric acid is to partially drain the pool and add fresh water.
-Some cyanuric acid will cling to the pool walls, plumbing and filtration system, so even after completely draining and refilling the pool, there will probably still be moderate levels of cyanuric acid in the pool water.
+How do I reduce the level of cyanuric acid in my pool or spa? - The best way to reduce cyanuric acid is to partially drain the pool and add fresh water.
+Note that some cyanuric acid will cling to the pool walls, plumbing and filtration system, so even after completely draining and refilling the pool, there will probably be detectable to moderate levels of cyanuric acid in the newly added water.

-Should cyanuric acid be used in hot tubs or spas? - Even moderate levels of cyanuric acid can increase the amount of time it takes chlorine to kill pseudomonas aeruginosa (the bacteria that causes "hot tub itch").
-It can take as much as a hundred times as long to kill compared to a spa without cyanuric acid.
+Should cyanuric acid be used in hot tubs or spas? - At even moderate levels of cyanuric acid, the amount of time it takes chlorine to kill pseudomonas aeruginosa (the bacteria that causes "hot tub itch") can be as much as a hundred times as long as in a hot tub or spa without cyanuric acid.
 For this reason, avoiding the use of cyanuric acid is recommended.
-New spas are not permitted to install systems that feed cyanuric acid into the water.